rmit-teamPi/projectpi_documentation/Testing.rst

 Once the cluster itself has been benchmarked, the 'HPL' will then be run on a single Raspberry Pi as well as seperate system containing a modern x86/x64 based processor.
-This will provide a meaningful comparison with regards to the performance gain a cluster of six Raspberry Pi's over various other systems.
+This will provide a meaningful comparison with regards to the performance gain a cluster of six Raspberry Pi's has over various other systems.